spawnfest/tabtab/README.md

         -   If first time doing `zsh` autocompletion, read [this](#zsh-tutorial)
         -   run `eval "$(cat $PATH_TO_COMPLETION_FILE)"; compdef _rebar3 rebar3`
             -   or `source ~/.zshrc` (if your file is somewhere in `$fpath`)
-5. Enjoy not trying to remember all plugin commands and flags :D
+5.  **Enjoy** not trying to remember all plugin commands and flags :D

+## Future work
+-   Support more shells types
+-   Style improvements
+-   Utilize `tabtab` to generate autocompletion for `escript`s
+-   Automatic integration of completion files

 ## Extras